lerapela/Android_PotholeDetectorApp/README.md

 -**Jupyter Notebook for Model Training:** A Jupyter notebook is provided to help you train the YOLOv8 model on custom data for pothole detection.
 Check the training/ directory for more details on how to fine-tune the model for your specific use case.

--**Web-based Platform:** A web-based platform is available for government authorities to monitor detected road issues, track their status, and manage resolutions.

 ---